jobtrek/web-todo-ts-template/README.md

 This repo includes two [GitHub actions](https://docs.github.com/en/actions) :

 - One to automatically deploy the project to GitHub pages.
-This workflow executes on each commits in main branch. **You must update the `base` field in the [vite.config.ts](./vite.config.ts) file to your repository name for this to work !!!**
+This workflow executes on each commits in main branch. **You must update the `base` field in the [vite.config.ts](./vite.config.ts) file to your repository name for this to work !!!
+And activate GitHub pages source to `GitHub Actions` in your repository settings**
 - One to check the code formatting and linting, this one executes on pull requests.